BNNJ/lemin-java/README.md

 This is my first java program.
 I chose this project because I had been wanting to revisit it for a while with a different algorithm.\
 Appart from implementation, this version also has a few minor differences with the one submited to 42:\
 The parser is less restrictive, as invalid lines don't raise an error and stop the processing.
 A simple warning is issued.\
 Less options, no visualizer.
-Use the C version if you want a graphical representation of what is going on.
+Use the C version if you want a graphical representation of what is going on.\
+Although cleaner, this version is also much slower.
+Wether this is due to the language or the algorithm, i'm not quite sure.

 ## Usage
 Compile with\